 French people and events during the European Middle Ages.

-Louis VIII was born on September 5, 1187 as King Philip II‘s eldest son.
+Louis VIII of France was born on September 5, 1187 as King Philip II‘s eldest son.
 Upon his birth, the Capetian dynasty was secured for another generation.
 As a result, the king could focus his efforts on combating the English.
 Through inheritance and marriage, Henry II of England controlled both England and western France.
-Due to this, the king’s Angevin Empire overshadowed […]
+Due to this, the king’s Angevin […]

 Sixty years before the Battle of Bouvines, Henry II of England established the Angevin Empire.
 Through inheritance and marriage to Eleanor of Aquitaine, the king brought England and Western France under his control in 1154.
 Alarmed by this development, Louis VII of France sought to undermine the empire.
 Although the king spent his reign attempting to, he ultimately proved unsuccessful. […]